National Wildlife Day - September 4

 Interesting Facts

-• It is hard to imagine how scientists did this, but they calculated that there are more than 3 trillion trees on the planet, which is more than the stars in the Milky Way.
+• There are more than 3 trillion trees on our planet—outnumbering the stars in the Milky Way.

 National Wildlife Day is observed on September 4 each year.